yurikus/MessageKeep/README.md

 ## Notes

-Miscellaneous notes are sprinkled in code where I thought a clarification would be of benefit.
+- Miscellaneous notes are sprinkled in code where I thought a clarification would be of benefit.
 Otherwise I think code is fairly self-describing.
+- Scripts in the `curl/` directory do a quick visual test of functionality.
+They expect app listening on port `8065` and a linux, LXSS, CYGWIN or MSYS environment as well as jq json pretty-printer (https://stedolan.github.io/jq/download/, use 32-bit version on x64 Windows).
+Binary is bundled in `curl/jq`.